konstellation-io/kdl-project-template/README.md

 - After any git push, we should run dvc push to update the remote
 - After any git checkout, we must dvc checkout to update artifacts in that revision of code

-## Information on dvc aand further reading
+## Information on dvc and further reading

 For more information on dvc and its usage, as well as any other information on how to use the KDL template,